 If you’re speaking to everyone then, unfortunately, you’re speaking to no one.
 Understanding your place in the market not only allows you to hone in on your understanding of your brand, but it also makes good business sense as you’re the one person to go to for that specific problem.
 If they recognise you as the industry leader then you will become the business to approach for that particular problem.
 There are many types of positioning strategies that you can employ.

-Types of Positioning Strategies
+Types of Positioning Strategies for your tech brand

 You may wish to position yourself based on your features or benefits.
 If you’re a service it may be the services you offer.
-Although this should play a part in your brand positioning, we wouldn’t recommend this as the chances you are offering something completely new are relatively low.
+Although this should play a part in your tech brand positioning, we wouldn’t recommend this as the chances you are offering something completely new are relatively low.

 Price is another way you can segment yourself.
 High price often portrays high quality, notice I say “portrays” – just because you offer a high priced product doesn’t necessarily equate to high quality.
 There are examples where this tactic works but it’s a risky game to play.
 It’s not just your product that should deliver but everything around it should warrant that high price.
 With a high price comes high expectations.